Technology Services for Adults

 COMPUTING FOR EMPLOYMENT

-For adults seeking competitive employment, this 6-week program combines in-depth computer instruction in various applications with job searching skills.
-Computer topics covered include all those in the four-week intensive course, but with added job seeking components.
+For adults seeking competitive employment, this 4-week program combines in-depth computer instruction in various applications with job searching skills.
+Computer topics covered include Word, Excel, Powerpoint, Email, file management, web browsing, scanning and more.
+Job seeking skills include resume update, interview skills, job application.

 Extensive vocational development classes are also an integral part of this training program, helping participants to clarify and pursue their vocational goals.
 Employment-related topics include; benefits, disclosure and accommodations, interviewing, online job applications, networking, resume & cover letter preparation, and presenting oneself.
 Together with Carroll Center for the Blind employment specialists, each participant develops an action plan for getting a job.